vikpe/automapshot-ezquake/README.md

 # automapshot

-> Automate the process of taking screenshots of QuakeWorld maps.
+> Automate screenshots of QuakeWorld maps.

 Uses an ezQuake client to cycle through maps, load camera settings and then take screenshots.